September 20, 2024

 by Jennette McCurdy

-Simon & Schuster; 2022.
+Simon & Schuster, 2022.
 304 pages.
 Biography

 Nickelodeon child star Jennette McCurdy opens up in this hilarious yet harrowing memoir.
 She tackles tough topics like her eating disorders and anxiety, the role of religion in her life, and her multifaceted relationship with her overbearing and abusive mother.
 McCurdy steps the reader through her journey from being cast in iCarly through the launching of the spin-off series Sam & Cat, her mother's death of cancer, and her decision to quit acting, find recovery, and decide for the first time what she really wants for herself.